Grent82/sky_horizont/notes.md

 * Ensures that loot flows and political influence hierarchies feel meaningful, incentivizing hierarchical chain-of-command dynamics
 *  expand to capture civilians or family members for ransom as additional loot flows, but keep character and role-based share logic separate

+Are you aware that a ransom request is done in one round, in the next round an answer is given, if the answer was no the character is asked until all possible chracters where ask.
+If the prison could not be sold then the prisoner is hand over to the market against a fee.
+Price should be calculated on the rank of the inprisoned character and the rank of the parents.
+If parents are a couple then both are taken into account.
+If mother is single, then only the mother.
+Also the faction strength is important by the price.
+GreatHouse great price lower house or faction low price.
+The price should also be important if the decision is made if a character becomes a prisoner.
+In some circumstances the captor can capture a character wants it to be in his harem ()

 ## Open ToDos:
 * RelationTypes for other relation types (ExSpose, Rival)
 * RansomMarket, new RelationShipType and Rank after bought?
 * combine HandleUnpaidRansom and RansomMarket
 * Adapt Courtesan/Slave logic, no automatic ranks ups
 * no automatic rank ups, only decision of a leader when need
+* GetSecretLovers not complete